Enquire

 The Doric at Arippu

-The Doric Bungalow, or The Doric, is a must-see for couples visiting Mannar.
-Originally built between 1801 and 1804, this grand residence was the official home of Sri Lanka's first governor under British rule, Frederick North.
-Today, The Doric is a popular tourist destination admired for its architectural beauty.
-The building's design reflects the ancient Greek Doric Order, sure to impress history and architecture enthusiasts alike.
-Wander through the very halls where colonial power once resided!
+The Doric Bungalow, or The Doric, is a must-visit for couples travelling to Mannar.
+Originally constructed between 1801 and 1804, this impressive residence was the official home of Sri Lanka's first governor under British rule, Frederick North.
+Today, The Doric is a well-known tourist destination admired for its architectural splendour.
+The building's design reflects the ancient Greek Doric Order, sure to impress history and architecture enthusiasts.
+Stroll through the very halls where colonial power once thrived!

 Baobab Tree